pfdubois/BridgeBidding/source/MinorOpenings.rst

 Here is the decision tree for responding to 1m.
 This list will be filtered with a constraint that will depend on your hand strength, whether you have previously passed (are a "passed hand"), whether your RHO interfered (overcalled or doubled), or neither.
-We choose the strain amongst the *feasible*
+We choose the strain among the *feasible*
 suits:

 * If you have two |5ormore|-card suits of equal length you choose the higher-ranked suit.